leemjm92/STEAMxD/technical-rules.md

 xxxxx

 ### Achievements (20% of total score)<a id="section5-2"></a>
-Achievements will test the team's ability across various domains; humanities, engineering, etc.

-**Matt: Should there be a limit on the number of achievements each team can achieve?
-How much should each achieve be award this will be weight % so it should be carefully balanced with the object detection scoring or we can give slightly different weightage for different achievement (because we have to balance VIP path)**
---->

-**To be discussed an balanced with Matthew/undergrads on 4-6 Jan**

-1. Saving VIP
+Each achievement is worth 3% the maximum points for achievements will be capped at 20%.

+* Example Team A manages to get 8 achievements the maximum you can score for this component is only 20%.
+Team A points = $8 \times 3 = 24$ (capped at 20%) \

+1. Hidden achievement #1 (outdoor arena)
+2. Hidden achievement #2 (indoor arena)
-2. Most humans detected
+3. Most humans detected
+4. Most cats detected
-3. Most pets detected
+5. Most dogs detected
-4. Most valuables detected
+6. Most rabbits detected
-5. Fastest time taken for path
+7. Fastest time completion per arena (outdoor/indoor)
+8. Most accurate detection model overall (all 4 classes)
+9. Most accurate detection model for humans
+10. Most accurate detection model for cats
+11. Most accurate detection model for dogs
-6. Most accurate detection model (separate into individual categories?)
+12. Most accurate detection model for rabbits
-7. Most checkpoints encountered